Relative Paths - Tag Relationships

 [*Port] "Look for a tag of type port"

-This will find the first ancestor tag of the correct type.
+This will find the first relative tag of the correct type.
 If a tag is found, its description field is shown following the [*...] code.

 This type of link between tags is useful if you copy tags for a new site.
-Instead of having to reconfigure the driver copy to use a different port, it will simply attach to the closest parent tag that is a port.
+Instead of having to reconfigure the driver copy to use a different port, it will simply attach to the closest ancestor that is a port.
+If there is no port ancestor it can auto link to a sibling port.
 On the other hand, it can become difficult to manage tags if there are too many levels.
-That's why you get a choice...

-The relationship between tags is not entirely in whether the driver is a child or sibling of the port.
-It's in how the relationship between the two is specified.
-The default relationship is different depending on whether you make the driver a child or sibling, but you can override the default and define it the way you want.
+No matter how the tags link by default, you can always manually override the selection using the tag selector or select a specific relative pathway.
 The button between the X button and the Tag Browser button gives you a choice of how to specify the link.
 Each is useful in its own right.

 Choice of tag relationships